 Our Mission and Goals

-We’re a community of social change agents who experienced our share of struggles through “high-risk” circumstances as adolescents.
-We managed to overcome the odds, find a way to thrive, and establish lives we can be proud of.
+We’re a community of social change agents who experienced our share of struggles as adolescents.
+We managed to overcome, learn to thrive, and establish lives we can be proud of.
 Now, we’re committed to reaching back and supporting the next generation of young people who’ve yet to see the light on the other side of their struggle.

 Our mission is two-fold.
 First, to help young people navigate the challenges unique to the adolescent to young adult transition through evidence-based coaching.
 Second, to train caring adults and youth serving professionals to do the same.

 Our goal is to help fill a support gap for struggling young people, one coach at a time.
 The unique needs of our audience require developmentally appropriate and research-informed practice.
 To this end, our services integrate relevant psychology theories and evidence-based models adapted for application in a coaching context.
 Our content is continuously updated to ensure our services are informed by the most current research.

 Coaching is a non-directive, person-centered, strength-based, collaborative support service to help functional clients achieve meaningful goals.
 Coaching provides the structural support clients need to maximize their personal and professional potential.